Belgard District: Protestant church

-The parishes in the district belonged to the Ecclesastical Province of Pomerania of the Prussian Union of Churches.
+The parishes in the district belonged to the ecclesiastical province of Pomerania of the Prussian Union of Churches.
 There were two church districts within the district's territory, namely Belgard and Schivelbein, whose boundaries largely coincided with those of the two former districts prior to 1932.

 In 1931, the parishes of Karvin, Kerstin and Körlin were abolished, and the area was all integrated into the church district of Belgard.
 Meanwhile, Groß and Klein Satspe belonged to the parish of Seeger in the parish of Körlin; Tietzow and EWarnin were governed by the Schwellin parish in the Bublitz church district.
 When in the course of the dissolution of the district of Schivelbein Labenz, Nuthagen and Rützow were transferred to the district of Dramburg, the parishes of Labenz and Rützow remained with the church district of Schivelbein.
-Schlenzig became part of Petershagen in the church district of Kolberge and Ritzig, and would later became part of Wusterwitz in the church district of Dramburg.
+Schlenzig became part of Petershagen in the church district of Kolberge and Ritzig, and would later become part of Wusterwitz in the church district of Dramburg.

 With 58,750 members, the Belgard church district was one of the largest in the province.
 It comprised 18 parishes with 19 branch parishes with 22 pastors, 39 churches and 4 chapels.

 The parish of Schivelbein had 26,689 parishioners in 13 parishes with 21 branch parishes, 14 pastors and 34 churches.

 With the end of the Second World War, the number of Germans and thus also of evangelical Christians dwindled to a minimum.
 They were looked after by the parish office in Koszalin and belonged to the Diocese of Pomerania-Greater Poland of the Evangelical Church of the Augsburg Confession in Poland.
 In the Belgard Goergen Church, which now belongs to the Catholic Church in Poland, regular Protestant services are held in both Polish and German.